-The USSD TIP report 2022 also noted 6.5.2
+10.5.2 The USSD TIP report 2022 also noted

 'The government continued judicial reforms that changed prosecutorial jurisdiction for trafficking cases; SPAK and the Special Court of Appeals on Corruption and Organized Crime have jurisdiction over trafficking cases related to organized crime, while GPO and district courts prosecuted trafficking cases without an organized crime nexus.
-However, GRETA, prosecutors, and other observers reported district prosecutors did not have the specialized experience and capacity to prosecute trafficking cases successfully.
+However, GRETA. prosecutors, and other observers reported district prosecutors did not have the specialized experience and capacity to prosecute trafficking cases successfully.
 GRETA and observers reported authorities confused overlapping elements of "exploitation of prostitution" and trafficking and at times applied the lesser charge because it required less specialization and time or due to the false belief that trafficking crimes required a transnational element.
 Limited resources, capacity, and reports of constant turnover within law enforcement created additional obstacles to maintaining capacity to investigate trafficking, including a lack of resources to investigate trafficking through virtual means.
-The government, mainly in cooperation with NGOs and international organizations, trained police officers, judges, prosecutors. labor inspectors, and victim coordinators on various anti-trafficking issues.
+The government, mainly in cooperation with NGOs and international organizations, trained police officers, judges, prosecutors,

+Home Office, 'Report of a FFM, October 2022' (page 92), December 2022 Ramaj K, 'The Aftermath of Human Trafficking...' (page 8), 7 May 2021 labor inspectors, and victim coordinators on various anti-trafficking issues.
 The government reported permanently dismissing a police officer for "prostitution and maintaining a brothel," and in 2020, the government suspended five police officials, including the Director of the Border and Emigration Directorate of Tirana and three chiefs of units, after media reported a story alleging their complicity in an organized trafficking operation.
 The government conducted an investigation into the officers involved, which is reportedly still under investigation by the Tirana Prosecution Office.
 The government extradited a suspected trafficker from North Macedonia and appointed a liaison prosecutor to the EU.
-GPO sent nine rogatory letters and received four rogatory letters from foreign authorities.'135
+GPO sent nine rogatory letters and received four rogatory letters from foreign authorities.'143